 Chain of Custody Certification

 Chain of custody (CoC) is the process through which the company demonstrates it has the systems and controls necessary to track the source of certified fiber in its products.
+Third-party certification provides the assurance that fiber-tracking systems identifying the source of the fiber or wood used are in place.

-All of our pulp and paper mills and wood products facilities using virgin fiber have fiber-tracking systems in place that enable us to identify the source of the fiber or wood used.
-100% of these tracking systems are third-party certified according to one or more of the following internationally recognized chain of custody standards:
+All of Resolute’s pulp and paper mills as well as wood products facilities have fiber tracking systems, and 100% of these are third-party certified according to one or more of the following internationally recognized chain of custody standards:

 - Forest Stewardship Council® (FSC®)

 Internal and external audits are conducted at each of our operations on an annual basis.
 Discrepancies identified during the audit process are corrected and re-evaluated in subsequent audits.
 The constant evolution of CoC standards requires that Resolute comply with the latest science-based recommendations and requirements for our fiber sourcing areas and operations.
 The CoC certifications for each of our operations are renewed on a five-year basis.
-We are committed to maintaining 100% CoC certification across our operations.
-Our tissue operation in Hialeah (Florida), which sources 100% of its recycled fiber from our U.S. pulp network, is currently our only facility without CoC certification.
-In 2017, we initiated the SFI CoC certification process for Hialeah.
-The process is expected to be completed in 2018.
+We are committed to maintaining 100% CoC certification across our operations, and in 2020, we completed certification audits for all of our Canadian CoC certificates, as well as multisite CoC certification for all of our tissue mills, including the Calhoun (Tennessee) mill's tissue operation.

 Tracing our Products to the Source